IRIS-T SL: IRIS-T SLX

 IRIS-T SLX is an upgraded variant of IRIS-T surface-to-air missile which has the operational range of 80 km and ceiling of 30 km.
-It will also use a combined radar and infrared seeker.
-On the ILA 2024, Diehl Defence displayed a missile model of the developing IRIS-T SLX, which looked quite different to both IRIS-T AAM and IRIS-T SL.
+It will also use a combined radar and infrared seeker and remote guidance for initial approach.
+On the ILA 2024, Diehl Defence displayed a missile model of the developing IRIS-T SLX, which looked quite different to both IRIS-T AAM and IRIS-T SL with a wider rocket motor but shorter overall length and smaller fins.
 This new missile can be integrated into the IRIS-T SLM launchers, which can be loaded with a mix of SL and SLX missiles as the result.
 Only 50 to 60 soldiers are needed for each system.
 The Diehl Defence chief programme officer Harald Buschek said this variant was capable of countering standoff weapons, and it was likely to be ready for operation within around 4 years.
 It also would retain the ability to engage cruise missiles and helicopters.

-IRIS-T HYDEF

-The Hypersonic Defence (HYDEF) is a program for missile defence against hypersonic threats.
-The consortium of this project consists of 13 companies from seven European nations.
-The HYDEF project is based on the successful contract signing in July 2022, dealing with a project study of an overall endo-atmospheric interceptor concept for air defence.
-At that time, the HYDEF project prevailed over the competitor and could win the Europe-wide tender.
-Hensoldt and Airbus are also involved as national partners in the HYDEF project.
-On 31 October 2023, SMS (Spanish Missile Systems, a collaborative proposal of Escribano Mechanical & Engineering, GMV and SENER AEROSPACIAL from Spain) and Diehl Defence signed the contract with OCCAR, marking the official start of the project.
-It has the operational range of 100 km and ceiling of 50 km.

-On the ILA 2024, Diehl Defence revealed that they were working on a two-stage missile to defend against hypersonic weapons.
-It will consist of a booster as a starting engine and a warhead called "Kill vehicle" for the direct hit.
-This should enable it to attack targets at a distance of up to 100 km and an altitude of 50 km with a high level of agility.
-It should refer to IRIS-T HYDEF.

 Naval surface-to-air missile

 Diehl mentioned that the IRIS-T SLM missile was being integrated to the Mark 41 vertical launching system.

 The German procurement agency BAAINBw signed a contract with Diehl for a feasibility study to integrate the IRIS-T SLM to the (F125) in December 2024.
 This contract includes a risk analysis, and the production of a system demonstrator.
 During the Maritime Firing Exercise 2025 (MFE 2025) the navalised system demonstrator of the IRIS-T SLM ground-based air defence system was successfully tested aboard the German frigate Baden-Württemberg.

 In November 2025, Lockheed Martin and Diehl signed a contract to integrate the IRIS-T SLM to the Mk41 VLS, and to the AEGIS combat system (CMS 330).

+In June 2026, it was announced by Diehl that two dedicated launchers with 16 missiles each would be installed on the four frigates of the (Type F125).
+Diehl explained that deflector plates would be installed on the ship's deck to protect it from heat damage from hot launches.
+And the launch canisters will be in a permanent vertical position in the launcher.